jasminehong2392/hongljasmine-recipes/README.md

 regular:
   less than or equal to 15 ingredients<br>

-<mark>null hypothesis<mark>: There is no difference in the number of calories between recipes fancy  and regular ingredients <br>
+null hypothesis: There is no difference in the number of calories between recipes fancy  and regular ingredients <br>

-<mark>alternative hypothesis<mark> : Fancier recipes have a greater average of calories
-than regular recipes <br>
+alternative hypothesis: Fancier recipes have a greater average of calories than regular recipes <br>

-Since we are dealing with numerical values:
-<mark>observed test statistic <mark>: The observed difference between the average number of calors of fancier and regular recipes. <br>
+Since we are dealing with numerical values: observed test statistic : The observed difference between the average number of calors of fancier and regular recipes. <br>

-We decided to create a new column called 'ingred_gt_10' that includes boolean statements of whether the recipe needs more than in 10 ingredients.
+<p>We decided to create a new column called 'ingred_gt_10' that includes
+boolean statements of whether the recipe needs more than in 10 ingredients.
-We also included another column called 'shuffled_ingred_gt_10' to shuffle our values and conduct a permutation test.
+We also included another column called 'shuffled_ingred_gt_10' to shuffle our values and conduct a permutation test. <br>

 We conducted a permutation test 10000 times and found that the p_value to be 0.178 with a significance level of  0.05 <br>

   src="assets/hypothesis.html"
   width="600"
   height="400"